rahulvenugopal/haveyoumetrahul/content/research/Hiring/index.en.md

 Scientists have to be careful.
 Don't rush your work.
 Think about it.
 Implement it.
 Double and triple-check it.
 Incorporate sanity checks.
 Ask others to look at your code or data regardless of what you think about yourself.
+Do not assume that it might work because I told so.

-6. Your primary goal is to learn, read papers, take online courses, ask questions - lots of them and work.
+6. Your primary goal is to learn, read papers, take online courses, troubleshoot things, ask questions - lots of them and work.
 Schedule time for deep work and focused learning.

 7. Communicate Proactively.
 Keep me updated on your progress, your challenges, and your successes.
 I can't help you if I don't know you are stuck.
 I do check in on a regular basis.
 But I don't micromanage.
 You are an adult and will be treated like one.
-We are co-investigators of the mysteries of Consciousness.

 8. Drive your project.
 Set your own deadlines, identify the next steps.
-When you present your work, you should be the world's leading expert on that specific topic (embody that, questions are going to fly with that assumption)
+When you present your work, you should be the world's leading expert on that specific topic (embody that, questions are going to fly with that assumption).

 9. Be a good lab citizen.
 Keep common areas tidy.
 Clean up food waste, crumbs, and spills.
 Be on time for meetings.
 Turn off the lights if you are the last one leaving for the day and make sure the door is locked.
+Do not spill personal life into professional life (tough ask though).

 10. Mentorship is a two-way street.
-You have a right to expect certain things from me as your mentor.
+You have the right to expect certain things from me as your mentor.
 I make the following promises to you:

 	- I Will Support You: I am committed to supporting you scientifically.
-	My goal is more like Morpheus in movie Matrix.
+	My goal is more like Morpheus in the movie Matrix.
 I can only show you the path, you have to walk it.
 	- I will be Honest with my feedback.
 I will provide constructive feedback on your work, ideas, experiments and presentations in a timely manner.